zM4rco/Capstone-Project/README.md

-Hi welcome to my Capstone Project.
+Hi, welcome to my Capstone Project.

 What was the purpose of this project?